matthiasmullie/mullie.eu/_posts/2013-06-19-parallel-processing-multi-tasking-php.md

 if ($thread->start()) {
     /*
-     * Do some expensive work, while already doing other
+     * Do some work here, while already doing other
      * work in the child thread.
      */